Extreme Rules (2021): Aftermath

 The 2021 Extreme Rules would be the only Extreme Rules to be held in September, as the following year's event was held in October, which was the first time the event took place on that month.

 Raw

 The next night's episode of Raw opened with Big E defending the WWE Championship against former champion Bobby Lashley, which ended via disqualification due to New Day's Kofi Kingston and Xavier Woods interfering with Cedric Alexander and Shelton Benjamin, hinting a reunion of The Hurt Business.
 A rematch took place later in the main event which was stipulated as a Steel Cage match to prevent interference where Big E defeated Lashley to retain the championship.

 United States Champion Damian Priest defended the title against Sheamus in a no disqualification match, where Priest retained once again.

 Raw Women's Champion Charlotte Flair issued an open challenge for the championship after claiming that she had beaten every woman on the roster.
 The challenge was answered by Doudrop, who lost the match due to interference from Eva Marie.

+On the January 3, 2022, episode of Raw, it was announced that Alexa Bliss would begin therapy sessions for her broken Lilly doll.
+The therapy sessions continued until the February 14 episode, where Bliss named herself as the final entrant in the women's Elimination Chamber match at Elimination Chamber.